Top 20 Unreleased Kelly Clarkson Songs

 20. “Tell Me A Lie” – From spring to fall 2010, dozens of Kelly Clarkson demos leaked onto the internet.
 It seemed like every day there was a new song to (illegally) download, and they spanned from all eras.
 It seemed the leaks had finally stopped in October 2010, but then, 6 months later, it started up again.
 “Tell Me A Lie” was the first of the second wave of leaks.
 This fun pop song appeared in May 2011, and sounded like a good breakup song that could fit in on her upcoming 5th album (Stronger).
 Kelly wrote it with Shep Solomon and Tom Meredith.
 In the end, Kelly didn’t use “Tell Me A Lie” – instead, boy band One Direction recorded it for their debut album, Up All Night.
 We still prefer Kelly’s version.

 19. “Lost” – This slower tune about replaying memories was part of the 2010 leaks.
 “Lost” was one of the later songs that leaked that year, and not much is known about it.
-It’s unclear when it was recorded – some think it was for an earlier album that would have come after 2007’s My December, while others think it was a newer song.
+In a recent Minute + a Glass of Wine webisode, Kelly actually confirmed that she co-wrote the song.
+However, it’s still unclear when it was recorded – some think it was for an earlier album that would have come after 2007’s My December, while others think it was a newer song.
 Either way, it is a lovely, soft song.

-18. “All I Know” (Live) – This song was performed live only once, during Kelly’s concert in San Jose on May 24, 2005 as part of her Breakaway World Tour.
+18. “All I Know” (Live) – Kelly only performed this song once, during her concert in San Jose on May 24, 2005 as part of the Breakaway World Tour.
 It was an intimate performance, with just Kelly and her guitarist Danny Weissfeld.
 Fans hoped it would appear on her next album, My December, but to this day, this live version is the only recording we have.
-It remains a fan favorite.
+However, it remains a fan favorite.

 16. “You Still Won’t Know What It’s Like” (Live) – Kelly first performed this song in December 2010 as part of the Night For Hope charity concert.
 She wrote it with Jason Halbert, and it was expected to appear on her 5th album, Stronger.
 Although it didn’t make the cut, Kelly did perform “You Still Won’t Know What It’s Like” throughout her Stronger Tour in early 2012.
 Here’s her original performance:

 15. “Bleed For Me” – This is another song that was meant to go on Breakaway.
-It was written by Kelly and ex-Evanescence members Ben Moody and Dave Hodges – the same trio that wrote “Because Of You” and “Addicted.”
+It was written by Kelly and ex-Evanescence members Ben Moody and Dave Hodges – the same trio that wrote “Because Of You” and “Addicted”.
 The first fans heard of “Bleed For Me” was during a radio interview in 2005, in which Kelly sang some of the lyrics of the song.
 It wasn’t until 5 years later that fans got to hear the whole song.
-It leaked in summer 2010.
+“Bleed Like Me” finally leaked in summer 2010.

 14. “Anymore” (Live) – Towards the end of the Breakaway era, Kelly was eager for fans to hear some of her new material.
 Throughout her Addicted Tour in summer 2006, Kelly performed 3 new songs she planned to include on her next album: “Maybe,” “Yeah,” and “Anymore.”
 The former two appeared on My December the following year, but “Anymore” was left behind as a live-only memory.
 Despite its exclusion, “Anymore” is a fantastic and dark song with plenty of guitars and rage.
 We would love to have a studio version of this song some day!
-Here’s a performance from Mansfield, MA on July 16, 2006:
+While we wait for that, here’s a performance from Mansfield, MA on July 16, 2006:

 13. “So Far Apart” – There have been murmurings of “So Far Apart” being inspired by a poem written by country superstar (and now Kelly’s mother in law) Reba McEntire, but Kelly has never spoken about it.
 “So Far Apart” was written by Kelly and her two longtime backup singers, Jill Pickering and Kate Rapier.
-They performed it live at a pre-show in New Orleans on December 13, 2009, and then the demo version leaked online in October 2010.
+They performed it live at a pre-show in New Orleans on December 13, 2009.
+The demo version then leaked online in October 2010.
 This is one of the last songs from the summer 2010 leaks, and to this day little is known about this sweet, but too short, song.

 12. “Between The Lines” (Live) – This is Kelly being sassy for sure.
 “Between The Lines” is another song Kelly wrote with her backup singers, Jill Pickering and Kate Rapier.
 They performed it at a pre-show in Detroit on October 25, 2009.
 The lyrics sound like they could be directed at her record label – Kelly had been having some disagreements with them for a few years, and it was well known that she wasn’t happy.
 “You Love Me,” on 2011’s Stronger, had a similar message.
 We don’t know too much about “Between The Lines,” but it sure is a fun song.